ElizavetaZhernosek/rsschool-cv/cv.md

 ## English

 At school and university I studied Germany.
 In 2017 I’ve decided I want to learn English.
-Now I have level B1.
+Now I have level **B1**.
 In my spare time I try to read in English and watch some video on YouTube in English.
 Unfortunately I don’t have speaking practice.
-By the way, at evening class in English I met the guys who told me about the programming courses.
+*By the way, at evening class in English I met the guys who told me about the programming courses.*